jateengandhi/Wordle/README.md

 # Wordle

 This repository lists a program to solve Wordle using probability and elimination.
-Fo a detailed discussion on how kindly check out this YouTube playlist (https://tinyurl.com/37m6m62m).
-In a nutshell the idea is to use most probable letters for a given attempt, and if eliminate options based on the feedback.
+Fo a detailed discussion on how this program works, kindly check out this YouTube playlist (https://tinyurl.com/37m6m62m).
+In a nutshell, the idea is to use most probable letters for a given attempt, and eliminate options based on the feedback.

 Python script is fully automated which requires only the word attempt and Wordle's feedback.
 R script automatically calculates probabilities but requires manual code editing for elimination.